getting-started-ml/getting-started-ml.github.io/index.md

 - [⭐️ Spinning Up in Deep RL by OpenAI](https://spinningup.openai.com/en/latest/user/introduction.html): A large collection of RL tutorials by OpenAI, one of the leading AI research institutes.
 - [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/first/ebook/the-book.html): Very nice overview of many intuitions, mathematical foundations and algorithms you will encounter in reinforcement learning.
+- [RL Course by David Silver (Google DeepMind)](https://www.davidsilver.uk/teaching/): very well organized RL course by one of the creators of AlphaZero.

 ###### Papers